2018–19 Indian cricket season: Men's

 The men's season began in August with Duleep Trophy.
 India Blue defeated India Red by an innings and 187 runs in the final to win the tournament.
 The Vijay Hazare Trophy was played in September and October.
 Mumbai defeated Delhi in the final by 4 wickets to win the Vijay Hazare trophy.
-Deodhar Trophy was held in October.
-India C won the Deodhar Trophy by defeating India B by 29 runs in the final.
 The Ranji Trophy started in November and finished with knockouts being played in January.
 For the new teams in Plate group, the professional players played the key role of guiding and holding their teams during the Ranji trophy.
 Vidarbha successfully defended the Ranji Trophy crown by defeating Saurashtra by 78 runs in the final played at Nagpur.
 By winning the Ranji Trophy, Vidharbha played Rest of India in a Best vs Rest format one-off match for Irani Cup.
 Vidharbha defeated Rest of India on first-innings basis to win the Irani Cup.
 The Syed Mushtaq Ali Trophy was held in February and March.
 Karnataka won the Syed Mushtaq Ali Trophy for the first time after beating Maharashtra by 8 wickets in the final.
 The men's season ended with the 12th season of IPL, which ran from 23 March to 12 May.
 Mumbai Indians defeated Chennai Super Kings by 1 run in the final to win the 2019 Indian Premier League.